Uncompensated Care Analytics

 CMS took the step to introduce Worksheet S-10 into the uncompensated care payment formula in the FY 2017 Hospital Inpatient PPS Proposed Rule.
 This formula would have incorporated Worksheet S-10 as a component starting in FY 2018.
 While the final version of the rule did not include the revised formula, CMS clearly signaled its intent to include Worksheet S-10 in the uncompensated care payment formula.

 In April 2017, CMS released the FY 2018 Hospital Inpatient PPS Proposed Rule.
 This rule reintroduces Worksheet S-10 into the uncompensated care payment formula.
-Unlike 2017, CMS attached additional details that makes it clear that they intend to include the new formula in the final rule for 2018.
+Unlike 2017, CMS attached additional details that make it clear that they intend to include the new formula in the final rule for 2018.

 What This Means for Hospitals